 The V-MODA Crossfade 2 Wireless Codex Edition headphones improve upon the Crossfade 2 Wireless.
 The Codex Edition headphones include the same design external design, battery life, and headphone jack as its predecessor with one major improvement: the support of the aptX and AAC Bluetooth codecs.

 Does this addition to the V-MODA family render the Crossfade 2 Wireless irrelevant?

-Editor’s note: this V-Moda Crossfade 2 Wireless Codex review was updated on October 11, 2020, to address a price reduction, and answer an FAQ about how V-Moda’s headphones compare to the Shure AONIC 50.
+Editor’s note: this V-MODA Crossfade 2 Wireless Codex review was updated on May 5, 2021, to include a contents menu and add context to the sound quality section, and add an Alternatives section.

 Who should get the V-MODA Crossfade 2 Wireless Codex?

-- DJs and anyone who’s rough with their stuff.
-The SteelFlex headband can withstand at least 10 instances of being crushed flat.
+- DJs and anyone who’s rough with their stuff will benefit from the SteelFlex headband that can withstand at least 10 instances of being crushed flat.
 Each headset undergoes MIL-STD-810G testing to ensure durability.

 - Those who enjoy the finer things should play around in V-MODA’s virtual customization module.
 When you customize your cans before checkout, one of the plate categories is precious metals.
 From there you’ll find 14K gold in a variety of colors, platinum, sterling silver, and more.

 V-MODA announced its Codex Upgrade Program, which gives Crossfade Wireless and Crossfade 2 Wireless owners a coupon code towards the Codex Edition.

 V-MODA’s modus operandi is to produce tough-as-nails products that have specs to match.
 This tough headset remains lightweight—that, combined with the CliqFold hinges, make these an excellent option for travelers, DJs, gym-goers, and the like.

 Read on: Ultimate headphone buying guide